ggioffreda/git/README.md

 Usage
 -----

-The following example shows how to use the component:
+The following example shows how to use the component.
+All non getter methods not used to read properties or command output implement a fluent interface to improve readability:

 ```php
 <?php